Enhypen: 2020–2021: Debut, Border series, and Dimension: Dilemma

-On July 6, Enhypen made their Japanese debut with the single Border: Hakanai (Border : 儚い).
+On July 6, Enhypen made their Japanese debut with the single "Border: Hakanai" (Border : 儚い).
 Its track list included "Forget Me Not", which served as the opening theme for the anime Re-Main, and the Japanese versions of "Given-Taken" and "Let Me In (20 Cube)".
 On July 29, Enhypen collaborated with the animated television series Tayo the Little Bus to remake the theme song "Hey Tayo" and released a new song titled "Billy Poco".

-On August 25, Belift confirmed that Enhypen would release new music at the end of September.
-On September 2, however, plans were postponed when Heeseung, Jay, Jake, Sunghoon, and Jungwon tested positive for COVID-19; on September 5, Ni-Ki also tested positive.
+On August 25, Belift confirmed that Enhypen would release new music at the end of September, though plans were postponed when multiple members tested positive for COVID-19.
 On September 16, Belift announced the members had recovered and that their first studio album, Dimension: Dilemma, would be released on October 12, with a trailer titled "Intro: Whiteout" released on September 17.
-On September 23, it was announced that album pre-orders had surpassed 600,000 copies in six days.
 By October 7, pre-orders surpassed 910,000 copies.
-Following the release of Dimension: Dilemma on October 12, the album placed first on the Oricon Album Chart in Japan and Gaon Album Chart in Korea.
-On October 19, Enhypen received their fourth music show win on SBS MTV's The Show with "Tamed-Dashed", followed by wins on Show Champion and Music Bank.
+The album was released on October 12, placing first on the national album charts of South Korea and Japan.
+On October 19, Enhypen received their fourth music show win on The Show with "Tamed-Dashed", followed by wins on Show Champion and Music Bank.
 On October 25, Dimension: Dilemma debuted at number 11 on the Billboard 200, surpassing their previous peak with Border: Carnival.
 In addition, Enhypen also entered Billboard Artist 100 at number 12.
-As of November 2021, Dimension: Dilemma sold over 1.1 million copies on the Gaon charts, making it the group's first-ever million-selling album, and was certified as such by KMCA in December.
-On December 9, Belift confirmed that Enhypen would release Dimension: Answer, a repackaged version of Dimension: Dilemma, on January 10, 2022.
-On December 20, the label also confirmed that in February, Enhypen would release the original Japanese song "Always" as the theme for the NTV drama Muchaburi!
-I will be the president, which would air beginning on January 12, 2022.
+Dimension: Dilemma sold over 1.1 million copies, making it the group's first-ever million-selling album, and was certified as such by KMCA in December.
+Enhypen released Dimension: Answer, a repackaged version of Dimension: Dilemma, on January 10, 2022.